Vicente Lava

-Vicente Gregorio Lava (December 24, 1894 – September 16, 1947) was a Filipino chemist who supported efforts towards economic independence for the Philippines and later became a leader in the communist resistance against the Japanese occupation of the Philippines.
+Vicente Gregorio Baltazar Lava Sr. (December 24, 1894 – September 16, 1947) was a Filipino chemist who supported efforts toward economic independence for the Philippines and later became a leader in the communist resistance against the Japanese occupation of the Philippines.

 Early life and education

-Vicente Gregorio Lava was born on December 24, 1894, in Bulakan, Philippines, at the end of the Spanish colonial period.
+Vicente Gregorio Baltazar Lava Sr. was born on December 24, 1894, in Bulakan, Philippines, at the end of the Spanish colonial period.
 He was the eldest child of Adeodato and Maria (Baltazar) Lava.
 Four years after he was born, the Spanish were driven out of the Philippines, followed by the American suppression of an independence movement in 1901 and the beginning of American neocolonialism in the islands.
 From 1912 to 1916, Lava studied chemistry at the University of the Philippines.

 Lava moved to the United States to pursue higher education in 1917, enrolling at the University of California, Berkeley.
-After a brief stint in 1918 in the US Army, where he served in the chemical warfare division, he enrolled at Columbia University, where he earned his MS in 1920 and Ph.D. in 1923 in chemistry.
-While in New York he met his wife, Ruth Propper.
+In 1918, he served for a brief stint in the US Army, where he was assigned to the Chemical Warfare Service.
+Lava later enrolled at Columbia University, where he earned his Master of Science and Doctor of Philosophy in Chemistry degrees in 1920 and 1923, respectively.
+While in New York, he met his wife, Ruth Propper.

 He returned to the Philippines with Ruth in 1923, where he worked for two years as a chemist in the Bureau of Science.
-In 1925, Lava became a professor at the University of the Philippines at Los Baños, where, in his interest in promoting local Philippine industry, which he believed was neglected as a result of the American Payne-Aldritch Tariff Act, he began research on a process of extracting oil and other fuels from coconuts.
-During this time he and Ruth had two children: Frances (1924–2011) and Vicente “Buddy” Jr. (1926–2006).
+In 1925, Lava became a professor at the University of the Philippines Los Baños, where, in his interest in promoting local Philippine industry, which he believed was neglected as a result of the American Payne-Aldritch Tariff Act, he began research on a process of extracting oil and other fuels from coconuts.
+During this time, he and Ruth had two children: Frances (1924–2011) and Vicente "Buddy" Jr. (1926–2006).

 In 1929, Lava returned to the United States, where he worked at Oberlin College in Ohio on a Grasselli research fellowship, conducting studies on Vitamin B. In 1931, he became a research fellow at New York University, where he resumed and completed his work on coconuts.
 It was during this period that he was first introduced to communist ideas.

 Pre-World War II

 With his work on the coconut completed, Lava returned to the Philippines in 1934, where he worked as a consulting chemist at Consolidated Mines Inc. in Manila.
 During this period, he became a member of various academic societies, including the American Chemical Society, the National Research Council of the Philippines, and the American Association for the Advancement of Science.

 In 1937, he again went to the United States to secure a patent for his coconut process.
 After successfully patenting it, he returned to the Philippines and set up a pilot plant in 1938.
 He also discovered other processes to create coconut milk and flour, and experimented with other native products.
-It was around this time that Vicente Lava joined the Communist Party of the Philippines.
+It was around this time that Lava joined the Communist Party of the Philippines.